openethereum/openethereum.github.io/oo7-Parity-Reference.md

 If an item only works when the node is Parity, then the item's prototype is followed with "[parity]".

+If the parameter of a function's usage is non-obvious, then a `:` is appended, followed by an informative name.

 ### Chain Inspection
 - `height => Number`
 - `findBlock(Label | Number | Hash) => Header`